TritonDataCenter/rfd/rfd/0164/README.md

 This RFD creates a role, the Open Source Counsel Office (OSCO), that serves as a focal point for consultation and approval with respect to open source policy.
+The OSCO takes responsibility for balancing our principles surrounding open source with organizational risk -- with the goal being to adhere to our open source principles while minimizing risk.
 If and as much as additional counsel is required (e.g., legal counsel), it is up to the OSCO to make this determination.
 This role is nowhere near a full-time job; it is anticipated that this function will be performed or delegated by the CTO or equivalent.

 ## Open source use